The Need for Pattern Cutting

 Once the pattern is sent across to the factory, they sample the first prototype.
 We typically sample two to three times to ensure fit is perfect before gold sealing the uniform piece for production.

-Tailors and dressmakers date back to as far as the 18th Century, we are proud to keep these artisian professions at the forefront of our bespoke collections as it sets our uniform collections apart.
+Tailors and dressmakers date back to as far as the 18th Century, we are proud to keep these artisian professions at the forefront of our bespoke projects as it sets our luxury uniform collections apart.

 Written by Danielle (Head of Design)